 Historic news: The easy to use work station in the library is a treasure trove of information — 390 local newspaper microfilm reels have been converted into a digital indexed database searchable by name, date or keyword.
 If you choose to print the results of your research, print cost is 20 cents a copy

-Current and Upcoming Events
+Current and Upcoming Event

 Monthly Speaker ProgramS

 Lawrence County Historical and Genealogical Society on the second Mondays of the month—The meetings begin at 6:30 p.m., followed by our speakers program at 7.
+Both the meeting and the speaker program are free and open to the public.

 For past speakers, go to the Events page.